-To meet the needs of our students, as well provide the optimal experince, we have developed two partnerships for London: an 8-week internship program for students with a more devloped academic background (so students who have completed at least 50 units of course work), and an 8-week program which provides a 4-week course to help introduce less experienced students to global business, followed by a 4-week internship.
+To meet the needs of our students, as well provide the optimal experience, we have developed two partnerships for London: an 8-week internship program for students with a more developed academic background (so students who have completed at least 50 units of course work), and an 8-week program which provides a 4-week course to help introduce less experienced students to global business, followed by a 4-week internship.
 This program is ideally suited for students who are just starting their business academic careers, as it allows them to gradually learn about cultural and differences in the office, before proceeding to their work assignment.
 The program will require students to enroll in a non-credited course (you will NOT receive USC credit for this course) held Monday-Friday for the first 4-weeks of the program.
 Upon successful completion of the course, students will then begin their internship, also Monday-Friday but for the final 4-weeks, ensuring student with 160 classroom and internship hours as part of the 8-week program.
-(Students who have completed more that 48 credits may apply to this program, or visit the following link to apply for the Upper-classmen London program).
+(Students who have completed more that 48 credits may apply to this program, or visit this link to learn more about the London Advanced program).

 |Additional Costs (Estimated):|

 |Living Expenses: food, local transportation, entertainment, etc. (estimated)||$1200|

 ** Students are responsible for booking their own flights.
 Students must arrive in London no later than June 5, 2023.
 Students must also not depart London prior to July 29, 2023.